AditiShelke/Stevens-Dining-Compass-Group-/README.md

-## Whats so different about my project???
+## Whats so different about this?????

 1. The data format was unusual — The Excel sheets uses a calendar-style layout (days as columns, times as rows, spread across weekly blocks) rather than a standard table.
 Most tools expect clean long-form data.
 Getting a parser to reliably read that specific Stevens dining format took careful inspection of the actual file structure.
 Or i would change it to long form which took plenty of time and mental work honestly so this was great